 Black and White Half Circle Cookies

-- Form 2 equal-sized rolls from the dough, one with the white and one with the black dough.
+- Divide the dough into two equal-sized rolls, one with the white dough and one with the black dough.

-- With a sharp knife, slice the roll lengthwise in half.
-Spread the cut side with egg wash and combine a black and a white side into one roll.
+- Using a sharp knife, slice the roll lengthwise in half.
+Brush the cut side with egg wash and combine the black and the white sides into a single roll.
 Place onto a tray to chill in the fridge for later.

 Black and White Fraction Circles Cookies

 - With a sharp knife, slice the roll lengthwise in half, and slice the half again so you get two white quarter circles and two black ones.
-Spread the cut side with egg wash.
-Now create two big rolls by attaching the black and white fraction pieces together.
+Brush the cut side with egg wash.
+Now, create two big rolls by attaching the black and white fraction pieces together.
 Place the rolls on a tray to chill for later.

 Spiral Cookies

-- To make the spiral pattern, roll our two squares, of the black and white dough.
-Cover the surface of one of the doughs in egg wash then carefully lift the second dough on top of the other.
-With a sharp knife, slice the edges to create an even rectangle.
+- To make the spiral pattern, roll out two squares of the black and white dough.
+Brush the surface of one of the doughs in egg wash, then carefully layer the second dough on top of the other.
+Using a sharp knife, slice the edges to create an even rectangle.
 Roll up the edges to create one large roll.
 Place onto a tray to chill in the fridge until later.

 Striped Cookies

-- To make striped cookies roll out both doughs to a thickness of approximately 5 mm.
-Cover the surface of one dough with egg wash and lay the second dough on top.
-With a sharp knife slice the edges so they make an square.
-Slice the dough into three rectangles and place each one on another, so you get a square plank.
+- To make striped cookies, roll out both doughs to a thickness of approximately 5 mm.
+Brush the surface of one dough with egg wash and layer the second dough on top.
+Using a sharp knife, slice the edges to make a square.
+Slice the dough into three rectangles and place each on another to get a square plank.
 Place onto a tray to chill later.

 - Chessboard Pattern Cookies

-- To create the chessboard pattern cookies roll out both doughs to a thickness of approximately 5 mm.
-Cover the surface of one dough with egg wash and lay the second dough on top.
-With a sharp knife slice the edges so they make an exact square.
-Slice the dough into thin strips, and then place them in alternating colors beside one another to create the chess pattern.
+- To create the chessboard pattern cookies, roll out both doughs to a thickness of approximately 5 mm.
+Brush the surface of one dough with egg wash and layer the second dough on top.
+With a sharp knife, slice the edges so they make an exact square.
+Slice the dough into thin strips, and arrange them side by side, alternating colors to create the chess pattern.

-- Cover your tray with clingfilm and place in the fridge for about 2 hours for the dough to harden.
+- Cover your tray with cling film and place the dough in the fridge for about 2 hours to harden.

-- After the chilling time, preheat your oven to 200°C / 390°F top to bottom heat.
-Remove the clingfilm and line your baking tray with baking parchment.
+- After the chilling preheat your oven to 200°C / 392°F top to bottom heat.
+Remove the cling film and line your baking tray with baking parchment.

-- Place the rolls and placks on a chopping board and with a sharp knife cut off about 2-4 mm thick cookies.
+- Place the rolls and planks on a chopping board and, using a sharp knife cut off about2-4 mm thick cookies.
 Place on the baking trays.
 Leave enough distance between each cookie, as they will expand during baking.

-- Bake for 8-10 minuts.
-The cookies will still be a little soft when you remove them from the oven, but will harden when they cool down.
+- Bake for 8-10 minutes.
+The cookies will still be a little soft when you remove them from the oven but will harden when they cool down.

 I have tried to watch the video but when I click on Video, nothing happens.